Yale-bound quadruplets leave an empty nest as they depart for school

 On Aug.
 19, the family will head east to take part in a pre-orientation program called Cultural Connections, aimed at minority students.

 Darrin will accompany them by plane and Kim will follow in the car.
-Classes begin Aug.
+Registration begins Aug.
 25. All four have been assigned to different residential colleges at Yale.

 'It’s going to be really different living by myself'